Vanaja1998/mango-detection-yolo-augmentation/README.md

 -Mango Variety: Pusa Mallika<br>
 -Image Sources: Mobile and digital cameras<br>
 -Conditions: Natural orchard environments with varying lighting<br>
+# Dataset Availability

+The dataset is not publicly released.
+However, it can be made available upon reasonable request for academic and research purposes.<br>

+Please contact the author for access.

 # Annotation
 -Tool used: LabelImg<br>
 -Format: YOLO annotation format<br>